 We recently spent some time in the Santa Ynez Valley for our first weekend getaway since moving to California!
 I had such fun exploring the area and will be sharing our experiences in a series of three blog posts.
 I’m starting today with an overview of Buellton, California along with a recipe for Beer Mac and Cheese inspired by our brewery visits.

 Buellton is a small town with a population currently around 5,000 nestled in the Santa Ynez Valley at the base of the Sta.
 Rita Hills AVA.
 Located at the intersection of US Highway 101 and State Route 246, it is about 44 miles northwest of Santa Barbara and 140 miles from Los Angeles.
-It became an incorporated city on February 1, 1992 and is perhaps best known from the movie Sideways (I did things a little backwards here and didn’t actually see the movie until after the trip was planned).
+It became an incorporated city on February 1, 1992 (Discover Buellton, History of Buellton) and is perhaps best known from the movie Sideways (I did things a little backwards here and didn’t actually see the movie until after the trip was planned).

 Despite its small size, Buellton has plenty to see with local distilleries, wineries (over 200 wineries and tasting rooms can be found in Santa Barbara County), breweries, a variety of restaurants, and special events throughout the year.
 For us, it was the perfect spot to spend the night and relax while also being close to the surrounding towns in the Santa Ynez Valley.